Bodhi312/Elk_Stack_project/README.md

 	-Filebeat > ansible-playbook fbeat-playbook.yml
 	-Metricbeat > ansible-playbook metricbeat-playbook.yml

-If updates are neede changes to the config file will need to be run.
+If updates are needed changes to the config file will need to be run.